Jugol-Karmakar/dent-hub/README.md

 - Using dynamic route
 - Email Password Verification and firebase authentication
 - Using 4 route and one private route
+- using react icon.
 - Site are responsive and host firebse deploy
+- hosting firebase deploy and create a link

+## Technology Uses :

+In this project using 1 framework it's tailwind and \ libraries react router hooks,react router

 ### `npm start`